chandtr/CapstoneProject/README.md

 Trained the Timeseries model using LGBM and validated the predicted data with the testing dataset here, <br><br>
 <img width="1342" height="373" alt="image" src="https://github.com/user-attachments/assets/15c7fc88-d73b-48dc-95a9-63b5ed670ccd" /> <br><br>

+# Summary

+We tested four different models to find the most accurate and reliable one for our prediction task.
+After comparing their results, the Random Forest and XGBoost models showed the best performance.

+Random Forest had the highest overall accuracy.

+XGBoost was slightly less accurate but more stable (less prone to overfitting).

+Linear Regression was too simple and did not perform well.

+LightGBM performed well but overfit slightly more than the others.

+📌 Recommended Model:
+Random Forest (or XGBoost, depending on whether stability or raw accuracy is prioritized).